-While optional, the existence of local planning bylaws enables municipalities to regulate land use within their borders.
-The land developer or conservationist is primary to the implementation of the Plan.
-The scale, size, type, and timing of growth on the landscape stands as tangible evidence of Plan implementation.
+The land developer or conservationist is an important player in the implementation of the Plan.
 Non-regulatory implementation tools for land conservation include purchase of development rights and coordinated purchase of properties to preserve land that has a clear value to the community.
-The Vermont Housing and Conservation Board maintains funding for farmland preservation, historic property projects and land conservation efforts.
+The Vermont Housing and Conservation Board maintains funding for farmland preservation, historic property projects, and land conservation efforts.